nl-design-system/web-component-poc/DEFINITION-OF-DONE.md

 ### Reusability

-- Component should be reusable.
+- Components should be reusable.
 If you create a one-off, single-use component that will not be reused in your own or other projects refrain from adding it.
 - Use design tokens to establish the visual design.

 ### Layout